-Some of our health problems have a solution right in our kitchen.
+Some of our health problems have a solution right among the spices used in our kitchen.
 Now, it is time for us to try ginger tea for weight loss.
-This tea is made from dried or fresh ginger roots and may help promote metabolism.
+This tea is caffeine-free, made from dried or fresh ginger roots, and it may help promote metabolism.
 Ginger is low in calories and is commonly used as a flavoring agent (1).
-However, ginger tea alone cannot work wonders in your weight loss journey.
+However, ginger tea alone cannot work wonders in slimming you down.
 It needs to be complemented with a proper diet and exercise.
 Keep reading to know more!

 In This Article

 How To Make Ginger Tea For Weight Loss

 A 240 ml cup of ginger tea has just about 10 calories.
 It is also a filling beverage that you can drink between meals to keep your hunger pangs under control.
 You can prepare this natural tea with fresh, grated roots or dried ginger powder.